-Appeals on readmission of students who fail to meet minimum readmission requirements
+Review of readmission of students who fall to meet minimum readmission requirements

-- G19.1 A person who believes that there has been a procedural error may ask the Vice-Chancellor to review the decision of - (a) a Readmissions Appeal Committee - (b) a Faculty Examinations Committee or the Doctoral Degrees Board - a Dean to refuse a late addition or late substitution of a course; or - (d) any other decision made by an officer or committee affecting the person's status as a student. - G19.2 The Vice-Chancellor may of his or her own accord, or on the recommendation of a Dean or the Registrar, review any decision listed in (a) to (d) above or any decision made under Senate delegated authority where no appeal has been lodged if he or she has reason to believe that there has been a procedural error or that the decision made as substantially unfair or unreasonable. - G19.3 The Vice-Chancellor, having reviewed a decision in terms of G19.1 or G19.2 may - (a) confirm the decision; or concession of RAC
+- G19 1 A person who believes that there has been a procedural error may ask the Vice-Chancellor to review the decision of: - a Readmissions Appeal Committee - a Faculty Examinations Committee or the Doctoral (b) Degrees Board - a Dean to refuse a late addition or late substitution of a (c) course: or - (d) any other decision made by an officer or committee affecting the person's status as a student. - G19.2 The Vice-Chancellor may of his or her own accord, or on the recommendation of a Dean or the Registrar, review any decision listed in (a) to (d) above or any decision made under Senate delegated authority where no appeal has been lodged if he or she has reason to believe that there has been a procedural error or that the decision made as substantially unfair or unreasonable.

+Vice-Chancellor to review decision

-- (b) if he or she finds that there was substantial irregularity, or that the decision made was substantially unfair or unreasonable, or that there is material evidence that was, for whatever reason not considered: - set aside the decision, and refer the matter back for fresh consideration by the committee board, or person who took the decision; or - set aside the decision and substitute his or her own decision - G19.4 The Vice-Chancellor may delegate his or her powers and responsibilities in terms of G19.1; G19.2 and G19.3 to a person nominated by him or her. - G19.5 Where the Vice-Chancellor, or a nominee, acting in terms of G19.3 sets aside any decision he/she shall report the fact and his/her reasons for doing so to the committee, board or person whose decision has been set aside, and to the next meeting of the Senate Executive Committee.
+- G193 The Vice-Chancellor, having reviewed a decision in terms of G19.1 or G19.2 may - confirm the decision; or (a) - (b) if he or she finds that there was substantial irregularity, or that the decision made was substantially unfair or unreasonable, or that there is material evidence that was for whatever reason not considered: - set aside the decision, and refer the matter back for fresh consideration by the committee board, or person who took the decision; or - (ii) set aside the decision and substitute his or her own decision - G194 The Vice-Chancellor may delegate his or her powers and responsibilities in terms of G19.1; G19.2 and G19.3 to a person nominated by him or her.

+Vice-Chancellor to delegate authority

-NOTE: A person who believes that there has been a procedural irregularity and wishes a decision to be reviewed in terms of this rule must do so by making a written submission to the Registrar's Office.
+- G19 5 Where the Vice-Chancellor, or a nominee, acting in terms of G19.3 sets aside any decision he/she shall report the fact and his/her reasons for doing so to the committee, board or person whose decision has been set aside, and to the next meeting of the Senate Executive Committee. - NOTE: A person who believes that there has been a procedural irregularity and wishes a decision to be reviewed in terms of this rule must do so by making a written submission to the Registrar's Office.